 His plays have won numerous awards, including a Prix Italia for Pressures of the Unspeakable, a Prix Futura BBC Award for Shake, Rattle, Roll and a Sony Gold Academy Award for The Loneliest Road, which was described by the jury as “a master class in sound”.
 His 2005 BBC production of Normi Noel’s play No Background Music, featuring Sigourney Weaver, also received a Sony Gold Academy Award.
 On the Shore Dimly Seen, a “boneyard cantata” enquiry into no-touch torture, was recently short-listed for a Prix Italia.

-Whitehead is a frequent performer in literary cabarets and mixed media theatre events, as well as a guest speaker at colleges, conferences such as Radio Without Boundaries, and at audio festivals throughout the US and Europe, often mixing spoken texts and audio excerpts into a montage of entangled voices and ideas.
+Whitehead is a frequent performer in literary cabarets and mixed media theatre events, as well as a guest speaker at colleges, conferences such as Radio Without Boundaries and Radio Revolten, and at audio festivals throughout the US and Europe, often mixing spoken texts and audio excerpts into a montage of entangled voices and ideas.